waigo/waigo/README.md

 ## Waigo v2

+Version 2 is a re-write of Waigo using ES6 and RethinkDB (instead of Mongo).
+It does more for you out of the box and is more extensible.

 The `master` branch contains Waigo v2, which is under development.
 For v1 see the `v1` branch. v2 is almost production-ready.
 If you wish to use it in your project use the
 `next` NPM tag: